jamesshore/ergotest/docs/test_api.md

 If _fn()_ returns a promise, the test runner will `await` that promise before continuing.

 If you call `it.skip()`, this test will be skipped.
-If you call `test.only()` all other tests and suites that _aren't_ marked `.only` will be skipped.
+If you call `it.only()` all other tests and suites that _aren't_ marked `.only` will be skipped.

 After the test runs, the result will be stored in a [RunResult](automation_api.md#runresult) inside the *it* property of a [TestCaseResult](automation_api.md#testcaseresult).
-The _TestCaseResult_ will be reported to [onTestCaseResult()](automation_api.md#testoptions) and will be accessible from the [TestSuiteResult](automation_api.md#testsuiteresult)s that contains this test.
-The test result will have one of the following statuses:
+The _TestCaseResult_ will be reported to [onTestCaseResult()](automation_api.md#testoptions) and will be accessible from the [TestSuiteResult](automation_api.md#testsuiteresult)s corresponding to this test’s _describe()_.

+The result will have one of the following statuses:

 * *Pass:* The function ran and exited normally.
 * *Skip:* The test was skipped.
 * *Fail:* The function threw an exception.
 * *Timeout:* The function took too long to complete.
 Use [ItOptions](#itoptions), [DescribeOptions](#describeoptions), or [TestOptions](automation_api.md#testoptions) to change the timeout.
 The default is two seconds.

+For better failure messages, use an assertion library that throws Node's built-in `AssertionError`.
+You can use Ergotest's [built-in assertion library](assertion_api.md) or any other popular assertion library.

 > **Note:** Due to JavaScript limitations, the test will continue running after the timeout occurs.
 The test runner will continue with its next action as soon as possible after the timeout.
-This could lead to multiple before/after functions or tests running at the same time.
+This could lead to multiple tests or before/after functions running at the same time.

-You’ll typically make your tests fail by using an assertion library that throws `AssertionError`.
-You can use any library you like.
-For details about Ergotest’s built-in assertion library, see the [assertion API documentation](assertion_api.md).

 ### ItFunction